giantswarm/dns-operator-azure/README.md

 ![](dns-operator.png)

-## finalizer
+## finalizer & annotations

-The operator set the finalizer `dns-operator-azure.finalizers.giantswarm.io` on the `AzureCluster` CR.
+* The operator set the finalizer `dns-operator-azure.giantswarm.io/azurecluster` on the `AzureCluster` CR.
+* The operator set the finalizer `dns-operator-azure.giantswarm.io/azuremachine` on the `AzureMachine` CR.
+* The operator set the annotation `dns-operator-azure.giantswarm.io/bastion-ip` on the `AzureCluster` CR.

 ## cluster deletion